Kray-G/kinx/README.md

 #### Auto-loaded Objects

-You can use the following objects in every program with nothing to do.
+You can use the following objects in every programs with nothing to do.

 *   `System` ... automatically do `import System;` at the beginning of program.
 *   `String` ... same as `Sysrem`.